-We’ve discussed the basic process and remedies for implicit bias in other posts, how implicit bias manifests in jury trials.
-In this post, we explore the conflicting opinions of the researchers.
-The academic consensus is most notable because of its lack of consensus, and debates about implicit bias are a complicated minefield that has caused a considerable amount of debate in academia.
+We’ve discussed the basic process and remedies for implicit bias in other posts, including how implicit bias manifests in jury trials.
+In this post, we explore the conflicting opinions of researchers on a subject that is something of a complicated minefield.

 Criticism of the IAT springs from concerns about using associations to predict actual biased behavior.
-The creators of the IAT are concerned about dismissals of test results and what the results mean.
-They also felt that criticisms allow others to devalue indications of actual biased behavior as just another flawed psychometric measure.
+The creators of the IAT are concerned about dismissals of test results and what the results mean, feeling that criticisms allow others to devalue indications of actual biased behavior as just another flawed psychometric measure.

 Fortunately, there is some agreement among academicians – both IAT advocates and IAT critics agree that the test results should not be used to make important decisions (i.e., employment) about test takers.